Deva dynasty of Jammu: Dhruv Dev

 Jammu was a small principality until the decline of Mughal authority in the early 18th century, where-after it arose to become a regional powerhouse during the reign of Raja Dhruv Dev.
 Jammu was ruled by the Dev Dynasty, which descends from Raja Mal Dev.
 Raja Dhruv Dev laid down the foundations of the Jamwal rulers of Jammu in 1703.
 During the reign of Dhruv Dev, Jammu was unified and it established authority and dominance over the other surrounding Hill States.
 The other hill states of Jasrota, Basohli, Mankot, and Bandralta were brought under Jammu's writ under Raja Dhruv Dev.
+The Sikh guru Guru Gobind Singh and warrior Banda Singh Bahadur found refuge in the Jammu Hills region when in conflict with the Mughals.

-Raja Ranjit Dev had four sons: Ranjit Dev, Ghansar Dev, Surat Dev, and Balwant Dev.
+Raja Dhruv Dev had four sons: Ranjit Dev, Ghansar Dev, Surat Dev, and Balwant Dev.
 (Note: Balwant Dev is commonly known as 'Balwant Singh'.)
 Ranjit Dev was the successor to the Jammu throne whilst Balwant Dev was given control over the jagir of Sarunisar.
 Balwant Dev was the patron of Pahari artists, such as Nainsukh.
 Surat Dev, the third son of Dhruv Dev, was married to two women, one from the Slahria clan of Bara Pind, and the other from the Chibs of Batala.
 Surat Dev would go-on to produce four sons with these two wives: Zorawar Singh, Mian Mota, Bhulla, and Dulla.
 Zorawar Singh was granted the jagir of Deval.
 Zorawar Singh would later marry a Jit Rajput women of Charhai whilst Mian Mota married into the family of Raja Jai Singh Jaswal.
 Zorawar Singh's son was named Kishore Singh, with Kishore later marrying a Bhadwal woman from Marhta in Basohli tehsil.
 Kishore's son was Gulab Singh.